Media veteran Patrick Daniel to be interim CEO for SPH Media Trust

 Delisting SPH's media business and transferring it to a CLG will allow it to retain the "financial discipline of a commercial enterprise" while also having the option of seeking funding from the Government and other sources for digital transformation, said Mr Khaw.

+"The Government is willing to help SPH Media build capacity, pilot innovations and scale up to increase impact and outreach.

-"Public funding will be accounted for and will be directed at capacity building," said Mr Khaw.
-"Such funding is already available to other companies, including Mediacorp."
+"Public funding will have to be accounted for and will be directed at capacity building," said Mr Khaw.
+"Such funding is already available to other media companies, including Mediacorp."

+READ: SPH restructuring will balance 'conflicting' expectations of public, shareholders: Lee Boon Yang

-The nine management shareholders of SPH have been sounded out to form SPH Media Trust, said Mr Khaw: "They have agreed to be the founding members of the CLG, to continue their mission of supporting quality journalism."
+The nine management shareholders of SPH have been sounded out to form SPH Media Trust, said Mr Khaw,

+"They have agreed to be the founding members of the CLG, to continue their mission of supporting quality journalism," said Mr Khaw.

-The planned cut-over date is Sep 1, "at the earliest", said Mr Khaw.
+He added that more trustees will join in due course and the planned cut-over date is Sep 1, "at the earliest".

 "I am grateful to Patrick for agreeing to help us out.
 Like me, he is enjoying his retirement.
 But he has a strong personal interest to see SPH Media succeed," said Mr Khaw, adding that he will begin a search for a CEO who "can take SPH Media into the future as a multilingual digital media organisation".